Ryshackleton/d3_maptime_III/README.md

 The main issue with the geographic data is that the census tracts are indexed by census tract number (`TRACT_FLT`), whereas the mortality data is indexed by IHME's `location_id`.
 We'll take care of that issue using Mapshaper.

 ## 2) Convert Shapefile to TopoJSON and JOIN `location_id` to the topology

+### The goal of this section is to do several things to the shapefile to make it **web ready**

+1. Remove the extra shapefile cruft (delete unused data fields)
+1. Add the IHME-specific `location_id` to each of the census tract boundaries.
+This is so we can quickly 'match up' the IHME Mortality data to the right census tract.
+1. Make sure our data is in longitude, latitude (or any un-projected coordinate system)
+1. Do a bit of simplification and renaming of files

+### What's a TopoJSON?

 [TopoJSON](https://github.com/topojson/topojson-client/blob/master/README.md#feature) is a simplified geographic format that ensures that all vertices are shared between different lines in a geometry, with arcs indexed between the shared vertices.
 This makes for very, very small files that can be quickly transmitted over the web.